SMWCentral/Schemes/README.md

 ## Support
 Feel free to ask [Telinc1](https://smwc.me/u/15661) if you have any questions regarding the schemes.

-Note that the "legacy schemes" (the old schemes from the current non-SMWC2 site design) are not, and won't be, included in this repository due to their complexity.
+Note that the "legacy schemes" from the old site design are not, and won't be, included in this repository due to their complexity.
 The code for individual schemes will be provided on-demand if you want to port or re-create one.

 ## License
 Released under the [MIT License](https://github.com/SMWCentral/Schemes/blob/main/LICENSE.md).